 David McGuire, MPH, Director and Founder of Shark Stewards

 David McGuire is the founder of the non-profit Sea Stewards and the Shark Stewards initiative.

 Educated in Marine Biology, David holds a masters degree in Environmental Health and has worked in education and public health at the University of California at Berkeley for over a decade.
 David is the writer, producer and underwater cinematographer of several award-winning documentaries, including Sharks of San Francisco Bay.
 He also worked as cameraman on feature films such as 180 South with Patagonia and A Beautiful Wave.
-Films in production include a series on sea turtle conservation with Fish Finder, and a series on local sustainable seafood with fish guru Kenny Belov of Fish.
 He has also published numerous articles on the state of the ocean and sharks and writes a blog on sharks and ocean health called Ocean Voices.
 David co-authored the book Surviving the Shark and is copleting a book Surfing and Sharks.